-This implies that, when information remnant is small, $\zeta(S_{\rm in})$ should be necessarily large, implying that the $Z$-axial symmetry in the remaining Kerr BH $S_{\rm in}$ should be broken strongly.
+Thus, when information remnant is small, $\zeta(S_{\rm in})$ should be necessarily large, implying that the $Z$-axial symmetry in the remaining Kerr BH $S_{\rm in}$ should be broken strongly.
 This clarifies yet another micro-macro correspondence of a quantum Kerr BH. \\

 The symmetry-breaking in $S_{\rm in}$ has two origins: one is that in the initial Kerr BH $B_{\rm in}$, and the other is due to the new radiation, where $\ell$-qubit radiation increases the standard deviation of the $Z$-axis AM in the remaining Kerr BH $S_{\rm in}$ by $O(\sqrt{\ell})$, and so does the degree of symmetry breaking.
 When $\sqrt{\ell} \ll \delta L$ with $\delta L$ being the standard deviation of the $Z$-axis AM in the initial Kerr BH $B_{\rm in}$, the former origin is dominant.
 On the other hand, when $\sqrt{\ell} \gg \delta L$, the symmetry-breaking in $S_{\rm in}$ is mostly originated from the radiation process.
 We thus conclude that